Construction of the Anjou station

 On March 24 and 25, 2025, information sessions were held to inform residents about the métro infrastructures being built in this area, how the worksite will be set up, and what happens next.

-Another meeting will be scheduled later this summer to present the upcoming work in the Talcy Park area for the construction of Anjou workshop and underground garage.
+Another meeting was held in June to present the upcoming work in the Talcy Park area for the construction of Anjou workshop and underground garage.

 Consult the presentation (in French only)